javanhut/IvaldiVCS/docs/github-integration.md

 ### When to Use Ivaldi GitHub Integration

-✅ **Good for:**
+**Good for:**
-- Cloning repositories without installing Git
-- Working with small to medium repositories
+- Small to medium repositories (< 1GB)
-- Quick file downloads
-- Environments where Git cannot be installed
+- Projects with frequent updates
-- Automated workflows using GitHub API
+- Teams using GitHub as primary host
-- Read-heavy operations
+- CI/CD pipelines
+- Repositories with standard Git workflow

-❌ **Consider alternatives for:**
+**Consider alternatives for:**
 - Very large repositories (>1GB)
 - Repositories with many large binary files
 - High-frequency push operations